lualton/notes/sql-review/sql-notes.md

 - Only need to run it once for long queries or for multiple use

 - Useful for comparing a lot of tables
 - How did sales, growth, engineering teams perform on KPI's last year?

+## DATES

+If a date column:

+`month FROM date`